Location: Off BC Highway 16, near the town of Smithers.

 Twin Falls Recreation Site near Smithers British Columbia Canada

 6. The beginning of the Twin Falls and Glacier Gulch trails.

-8. The first half of the Glacier Gulch trail is fairly easy.
+8. The first one third of the Glacier Gulch trail is fairly easy.

 10. The right side of Hudson Bay Mountain starts appearing very shortly.

 Hudson Bay Mountain seen from Glacier Gulch Trail - Smithers Hike